liniabraham0077/playwright-typescript-automation-framework-OOP/README.md

 * .env file for passing environment variables
 * Tagging is implemented - Required tests can be executed by passing tags from .env file
 * tests/utils - common utility functions are placed here and can be expanded based on requirements
-* Docker set up is done to run tests on docker container
+* Docker setup is done to run tests on docker container
 * Linting and prettier setup - for improving code quality and easy maintenance eslint and prettier are added
 * husky for pre-commit checks
 * shell script - run-palwright-tests.sh for executing tests via shell script.
 Arguments can be passed while exeucuting based on the requirement